ansible/ansible/rst/faq.rst

 If you need to address 500 machines you can decide if you want to try to contact 5 at a time, or 50 at a time.
-It's up to you and how much power you can throw at it, but it's heritage is about handling those kinds of use cases.
+It's up to you and how much power you can throw at it, but its heritage is about handling those kinds of use cases.

 There are no daemons so it's entirely up to you.
 When you are aren't using